tplaza3/JavaScript-practice/1.basics/readme.txt

 1. Create an array that holds a variety of data (strings, integers, floats, booleans).
 Print that array to the screen.

 2. Create an array.
 Prompt the user for an index, then print the array element at that index.
 What happens if the user tries to 	access a non-existent array element?
 What happens if the user tries to use a floating point number or a word as the index?

+ 	Undefined gets returned

 3. Learn how to use the .length to determine how many elements are in an array.